Frequently Asked Questions (FAQ)

 • Preschool: Use the DRDP Preschool Comprehensive, Fundamental, or Essential View for children three years of age through transitional kindergarten.
 Any view of the DRDP- Preschool may also be used for children at least two years and nine months into a preschool classroom who will turn three on or before September 1.
 Use of the Preschool Fundamental View is required for all preschool-age children with an IEP.

-• Kindergarten: Use the DRDP-Kindergarten Comprehensive, Fundamental, or Essential View for children who turn five by September 1st enrolled in a kindergarten program.
+• Kindergarten: Use the DRDP-Kindergarten Comprehensive, Fundamental, or Essential View for children who turn five by September 1st and are enrolled in a kindergarten program.
 Children in transitional kindergarten should use the DRDP-Preschool.

 • School Age: For after-school programs that provide services for children from kindergarten entry through 12 years of age, the agency may use the Desired Results Developmental Profile–School Age (DRDP-SA©), Simplified Version, or the Complete Version.